taner04/Taskly/docs/CONTRIBUTING.md

 - **Steps to reproduce** (for bugs)
 - **Expected vs. actual behavior**
 - **Environment** details (OS, .NET version, Node version, etc.)

-## Code of Conduct

-Be respectful and professional in all interactions.
-We're all here to make Taskly better together!

-## Questions?

-If you have questions or need clarification, feel free to open an issue or reach out to the maintainers.